 I use terra cotta shards in the bottom of my pots for better drainage.

 I took the shards that were already in the pot and washed them well in case there was bacteria growing on them.
 I also wash the pot if I’m using the same one.

 Then I placed the shards in the completely cleaned out pot, and repotted the plants in new potting soil.

-I buy mine from a nursery, and it isn’t more than what I would pay at Lowes, etc., and is mixed locally.
+I buy my plants from a nursery, and it isn’t much more than what I would pay at Lowes, etc., and is mixed locally.
 So I prefer getting mine there.